The Everything Lab

 • If your child is 4- to 8-years-old, we would love to talk to you about joining our emotion development study:

-• Your participation could help increase awareness of how neurodivergent (ASD) and neurotypical children recognize and understand emotions.
+• Your participant can help increase awareness of how neurodivergent (ASD) and neurotypical children recognize and understand emotions.

-• We are also working on an interview project about posterior cortical atrophy (PCA) syndrome.
+• We are working on an interview project about posterior cortical atrophy (PCA) syndrome.

-• For this project, we need your help to raise awareness of PCA if you are an:
+• For this project, we need your help to raise awareness of PCA if you are:

-• individual diagnosed with PCA or their care partner
+• an individual diagnosed with PCA or their care partner

 • a medical professional who research or treats individuals living with PCA

-Data collection will begin soon for the following lines of research:
+Data collection will begin soon for the following lines of research in the Everything Lab:

 • Differential parental investment and family relationships